 * Stop Press

-- There are also a number of berths available on our autumn training courses.
-If you are interested in any of these please get in touch with our Training Organiser.
+- There are also a few spaces available on the RYA Radar course on 29 Nov.
+The course on 28 Nov is now full.
+If you are interested in this course get in touch with our Training Organiser now.

 - A short Training Needs Survey will be emailed to members week commencing 22 August.
+It is still not to late to take part.
 You can launch the survey here.

 Notice of Annual General Meeting

 The CSD Annual General meeting will be held on 26 November 2016, in the Waters Edge Restaurant, Mercury Yacht Harbour, Satchell Lane, Hamble starting at 12.00 hours.
 Committee Officer nominations forms can be obtained from the Secretary, Colin Smith, by email please firstname.lastname@example.org.
 A buffet lunch will be provided after the meeting.

 The management, operation and maintenance of Sea Essay and the CSD sailing programme are carried out by a dedicated team of volunteers some of whom have been doing so for many years.
 A number of these stalwarts now feel it is time for them to stand down and hand on their responsibilities.
 Prominent positions to be vacated include the Secretary and the Yacht Husband although all committee officers are elected at the AGM (see calling notice) and hence their positions are open to keen volunteers.

 If being involved in the many aspects of making a 40ft cruising yacht available to CSSC members appeals to you please get in touch with the CSD Secretary Colin Smith (email@example.com) for further information and encouragement.